PawanJS/explorix/README.md

 ## Usage

-1. The Forkify Recipe App allows users to search for recipes.
+1. The Explorix allows user to know about the business.

-2. Users can view the recipe along with the cook time and also increase or decrease the amount of servings they need.

-3. Bookmarked recipes are stored in local storage so no database was required for this application.

-_For more examples, please refer to the [Documentation](https://forkify-api.herokuapp.com/v2)_
+2. Provides details regarding the various destinations available.

 <!-- ROADMAP -->

 ## Roadmap

-See the [open issues](https://github.com/PawanJS/forkify/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/PawanJS/explorix/issues) for a list of proposed features (and known issues).

 ### Proposed features

-1. Number of pages between the pagination buttons.

-2. Ability to sort search results by duration or number of ingredients.

-3. Ingredient validation in view, before submitting the form.

-4. Improving recipe ingredient input: separate in multiple fields and allow more than 6 ingredients.

-5. Shopping list feature: button on recipe to add ingredients to a list.

-6. Weekly meal planning feature: assign recipes to the next 7 days and show on a weekly calendar.

-7. Nutrition data on each ingredient from spoonacular API (https:// spoonacular.com/food-api) and calculate total calories of recipe.
+1. Separate pages with detailed content.

+2. Get discount by signing up through Email.

 <!-- CONTRIBUTING -->